Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 ## Fourier Transform

 **Discrete Fourier Transform** (DFT): The inner product of the image with waves with different wavelength (wave number marked by $(u,v)$) and directions $S_{uv}[nx, ny]$.

+Intuition of the average amplitude and position of a variation in certain spatial frequency.
 $$
 \mathcal F[X]=F(u,v)=\frac 1{WH} \sum_{nx,ny}X[nx,ny]​\exp(-j2\pi (unx/W+vny/H))
 $$